trilitech/tezos-developer-docs/src/pages/tezos-basics/block-explorers/tzstats-smart-contract/index.md

 - the storage
 - the different *big_maps* of your smart contract (if there are any)

-For the following examples, we will check out the smart contract, deployed on the Mainnet, whose address is the following:
+For the following examples, we will check out the smart contract, deployed on the Mainnet, with the address:

 ```
 KT1HbQepzV1nVGg8QVznG7z4RcHseD5kwqBn